OpenFreeEnergy/openfe/news/jax-warning.rst

 * Emit a clarifying log message when a user gets a warning from JAX (#1585).
   Fixes #1499.

+* Disable JAX acceleration by default, see https://docs.openfree.energy/en/latest/guide/troubleshooting.html#pymbar-disable-jax for more information (#1694).

 **Changed:**

 * <news item>